Andrej2003/purify/README.rst

 Overview
 --------
 The Flask application connects to a database in the relative directory using sqlite3.
-It reads all the data then returns a list of it and its' column names on the ``/api`` or ``/api/companies-data`` endpoint.
-The application also has an ``/api/companies-data/purify`` endpoint which writes the new cleaned data in a MongoDB database.
+It reads all the data then returns it and its' column names on the ``/api`` or ``/api/companies-data`` endpoint.
+It also has an ``/api/companies-data/purify`` endpoint which writes the new cleaned data in a MongoDB database.
-There is also another script that makes request calls to the API.
+The calls_api.py makes request calls to the API endpoints.

 Technologies
 ------------